-On March 11, 2020, the World Health Organization declared the outbreak of coronavirus (COVID-19) a pandemic.
-In response, the State of California has issued Stay At Home Orders which include the temporary closure of all businesses deemed to be nonessential.
-The most recent Regional Stay At Home Order, effective December 7, 2020 for Fresno County, requires individuals living in the San Joaquin Valley Region to stay at home, except as allowed, to maintain continuity of the federal critical infrastructure sectors.
-Accordingly, some functions of the District's operations have been limited to protect the health and safety of its employees.
+On March 11, 2020, the World Health Organization declared the outbreak of coronavirus, COVID-19, a pandemic.
+Accordingly, the District has continued to provide services to its stakeholders and has taken action to protect the health and safety of its employees and the public.
 The financial impact that could occur as a result of the pandemic is unknown at this time.